holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 in a 2D plane.
 The pole is affixed to the cart and can move around that fixed point in any direction.
 There are other objects in the environment that move in 3D and may collide with cart, pole, walls, or each other.
-The agent receives sensor data about the time, the position and velocity of the cart, and the angles and angular velocity of the pole, and the position and velocity of the objects.
+The agent receives sensor data about the time, the position and velocity of the cart, the angles and angular velocity of the pole, and the position and velocity of the objects.
 The agent also receives feedback about their current performance and an optional image.
 The cart, pole and objects have different random starting states each episode.
 An episode ends